South Hurstville: History

 The Hurstville area was granted to Captain John Townson and his brother Robert Townson in 1808; Captain Townson was granted 1950 acre which was on the land now occupied by the suburb of Hurstville and parts of Bexley, while Robert was granted the land which is now occupied by Penshurst, Mortdale, and parts of Peakhurst.
 The next year, Captain Townson was granted an additional 250 acre in the area now occupied by Kingsgrove and Beverly Hills.
 The Townson brothers, however, were not happy with the heavily timbered land that they were given because it was not suitable for the farming of sheep for wool; consequently, it is likely that the brothers never occupied their land.

 The land was sold to a wealthy merchant named Simeon Lord (1771–1840) in 1812, who called his land Lord's Bush.
-When Simeon Lord died, the land became the property of John Rose Holden and James Holt of the Bank of N.S.W.
+When Simeon Lord died, the land became the property of John Rose Holden and James Holt of the Bank of New South Wales.

 The land was sold to Michael Gannon (1800–1861) in 1850 and became known as Gannon's Forest.
 The Gannon's Forest post office opened in 1881.
 The local school was known as Hurstville by School Inspector MacIntyre in 1876.
 When the railway arrived in 1884, the station took the name "Hurstville" from the school.
 Hurstville municipality was incorporated in 1887.

 Commercial area

 South Hurstville is mainly residential with a small commercial/shopping area.
 A conventional style shopfront strip is located around King Georges Road and Connells Point Road.
 The Kings Head Tavern is a landmark at this location as well.
 An IGA Supa supermarket, McDonald's, Fast Food outlet, BWS Liquor store are located nearby.
-A light industrial area is located in lower Halstead Street.
+A light industrial area is located in lower Halstead Street, alongside fitness businesses.